IJS teaches people who are seeking a deeper, richer and more meaningful life experience Jewish spiritual practices that are grounded in mindfulness.

 Senior Accountant

-Vanessa keeps IJS running by maintaining financial reports, performing general bookkeeping, and helping those who call the office with questions or concerns.
+Vanessa keeps IJS running by maintaining financial reports, performing general bookkeeping, and helping with administrative tasks for the organization.
 She earned her Bachelor’s degree in Finance and Accounting from Baruch College and has worked in Accounting in various industries.
-Working for a nonprofit such as IJS has been her goal for a long time, following in the footsteps of her father, who works at Caritas France.
-She has strong family values and enjoys helping others.
+Vanessa is originally from Cote d’Ivoire.
+Outside of work she enjoys community service and spending time with loved ones.

 Alyse Erman